Income inequality in the United States: Reasons for relative performance

-One 2013 study indicated that US market income inequality was comparable to other developed countries, but was the highest among 22 developed countries after taxes and transfers.
+One 2013 study indicated that US market income inequality was comparable to that of other developed countries but was the highest among 22 developed countries after taxes and transfers.
 This implies that public policy choices, rather than market factors, drive U.S. income inequality disparities relative to other developed nations.

 Inequality may be higher than official statistics indicate in some countries because of unreported income.
 Europeans hold higher amounts of wealth offshore than Americans.

-Leonhardt and Quealy in 2014 described three key reasons for other industrialized countries improving real median income relative to the US over the 2000-2010 period.
+Leonhardt and Quealy, in 2014, described three key reasons why other industrialized countries improved their real median income relative to the US over the 2000-2010 period.
 In the US: